Five reasons to avoid sugar.

 2, Sugar is empty calories.
 Refined sugar is sugar that has been processed, bleached and chemically treated.
 It has no nutritive value to the body.

 3. Sugar makes you fat.
 Consumption of large amounts of refined sugar promotes weight gain since foods containing refined sugar are densely caloric, and generally contain little fiber, which leads to overeating.
-Consumption of refined and processed foods also displaces calories consumed from healthier foods like sweet potatoes and black beans.
+According to Thrivetalk, consumption of refined and processed foods also displaces calories consumed from healthier foods like sweet potatoes and black beans.

 4. Sugar depresses the immune system.
 According to one study, 100 grams of sugar (the amount in a 5-ounce chocolate bar and a soft drink) can suppress your immune isystem for up to six hours!
 Most likely the reason kids and adults who eat a lot of sugar get sick often is because their immune system gets depressed, not because they are exposed to sick people!